-Explained: Supreme Court constitution bench verdict on sub-classification in SC/ST reservations
+Explained: Supreme Court Constitution bench verdict on sub-classification in SC/ST reservations

 The Supreme Court’s judgement on Thursday permitting sub-classification within the Scheduled Castes and Scheduled Tribes for the purpose of reserving seats in educational institutions and public employment will have wide-ranging ramifications.
-It allows the state to reserve seats for specific sub-groups within the quotas earmarked for Scheduled Castes and Scheduled Tribes.
+It allows the state to reserve seats for specific sub-groups within the quotas earmarked for Scheduled Castes and Scheduled Tribes based on the sub-group’s more backward or disadvantaged status.

-A seven-judge Constitution bench of the Supreme Court made this decision in a 6:1 verdict.
+A seven-judge Constitution bench of the Supreme Court delivered this decision in a 6:1 verdict.
 The bench’s 565-page judgment comprises six separate opinions.

 The judgments by Chief Justice of India DY Chandrachud, written on behalf of himself and Justice Manoj Misra, as well as those by Justices BR Gavai, Vikram Nath, Pankaj Mithal and Satish Chandra Sharma comprise the majority opinion.
 The sole dissenting opinion is contained in Justice Bela Trivedi’s judgment.

 Gavai, Nath, Mithal and Sharma in their judgments also suggested that the state extend to reservations for the Scheduled Castes and the Scheduled Tribes the principle of the “creamy layer”, which aims to exclude the wealthier and more advanced members within a group from the benefits of affirmative action.